-“Dumbledore hasn’t lost his mind.”
-Harry protested.
+“Dumbledore hasn’t lost his mind,” Harry protested sharply.
 “Maybe he thinks it would be good for the students to get a break in their regular classes and do something different for a change.”

 Or maybe use it as a distraction from something else.
-Harry kept the thought to himself.
+Harry thought to himself.

 “And we have to do this by Valentine’s Day?”
 Ron whined as he tossed the instructions to the floor.
 “I think I’d rather take on the spiders again.”

-Hermione waved her wand to retrieve the fallen paper.
+Hermione waved her wand to retrieve the fallen parchment.
 “The awards ceremony is on Valentine’s Day, so they will have to be completed before then to give us time to decipher them all.”